ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tags/create.rst

 .. code::

-   PUT /api/v2/tags/Phishing
+   PUT /v2/tags/Ransomware

    {
-      "name": "Phishing Attack",
+      "name": "Ransomware Attack",
-      "description": "Apply this Tag to Indicators and Groups related to phishing attacks.
+      "description": "Apply this Tag to Indicators and Groups related to ransomware attacks.
 Do not apply it to Victims."
    }